 Q: Are wolves dangerous?

 A: The short answer is: usually not.
 Wolves are very shy and reclusive, and their normal reaction to people is extreme fear, rather than aggression.
 Especially in North America, cases of healthy wolves attacking people are extremely rare.
-However, in India wolves do sometimes attack unaccompanied children, which due to their size and vulnerability the wolves view as prey.
-(It is relevant that all the wolves’ wild prey has been eliminated from these areas, and that children there tend livestock in the wilderness unaccompanied.)
-Historical cases of wolf attacks can usually be attributed to rabies, predation on unattended children, wolfdogs or wolves that had been habituated to people, or just an overactive imagination.
+Historical cases of wolf attacks can usually be attributed to rabies or other illness, wolfdogs or wolves that had been habituated to people, or just an overactive imagination.
 To put the threat posed by wolves in perspective, a person in wolf country has a greater chance of dying from lightning or a bee sting than they do of being attacked by a wolf.
 Nevertheless, people in wolf country should take basic precautionary measures: leave food and trash in sealed containers, never feed wolves or other wild animals, never leave children unattended in lowly-populated areas, don’t allow pets to wander free, try to travel in groups when possible, etc. If you are confronted by a wolf, never run from it, as that will trigger its prey drive—instead, try to make yourself appear as big as possible, make loud noises, wave your hands, and try to scare it off, while backing slowly away.

 Q: Where are wolves still found?